Screen Time & Electronics

 Be a good example.

 As a parent, limit your media use (Smartphone, TV, Video gaming, Tablet, Computer).
 Your children are watching you.

 Avoid buying a video game console for your child prior to 8 years of age, and then limit its use.
 The younger a child begins playing video games, the more attractive it will become.
-Don’t give your children their own tablet for play.
+Don’t give your children their own tablet for play until age 10 or later.
 Instead, designate a tablet for the whole family to use

 Encourage active alternatives to game playing,

 Encourage shooting baskets outside rather than playing it on the video screen.

 Only allow video gaming or tablet play after all critical tasks are done.

 School, homework, physical activity, adequate sleep, and sit-down meals with the family should take priority over any game playing.
 No gaming on school-day evenings; only on weekends for limited times.